 It’s hard to imagine that debt can be a good thing in real estate investing, but under the right circumstances, it can be.

 At its purest, leverage is the use of borrowed capital to purchase and increase the value of an investment.
-The easiest example is when you take out a mortgage, make a 20% down payment and secure 100% of the property.
+The most straightforward example is when you take out a mortgage, make a 20% down payment, and secure 100% of the property.

 An example of leverage

 Let’s imagine you’re looking for a great investment property.
 Your search turns up two properties; one for $500,000 that you’ll need a mortgage to purchase and one for $100,000 that you can buy outright.

 You go for the $500,000 property for which you put 20% ($100,000) down and secure the remaining 80% ($400,000) through a mortgage.
 Assuming that the property appreciates at 5% per year, your net worth from the purchase will increase to $525,000 after just one year.

 You make an all-cash purchase on the $100,000 property.
 Assuming the appreciation rate is still 5%, your net worth from the investment will only be $105,000.

 In the first scenario, the use of leverage netted you an extra $20,000.
 Now try to imagine that 5% gain every year for 20 years.
 In this example, leverage worked in your favor.
 However, it can also work against you.
 If instead real estate prices had fallen by 5%, you would have lost $20,000 rather than $5,000.

 Leverage can be a very effective way of increasing your return on investment (ROI), but you must understand the risks involved and avoid these pitfalls:

 NYC is regarded as a haven because of its high property value appreciation.
 Even if there’s an economic downturn in the rest of the country, you can expect property values and demand to remain stable.
 Still, this should be a concern.
 When considering leverage, you have to keep in mind three scenarios, best case, worst case, and most likely.
 Rely too much on appreciation, and your investment can become a loss or worse.